ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 sudo -u logstash /opt/logstash/bin/logstash agent -f /etc/logstash/conf.d
 ```

-At first, nothing may appear.
-This is because Logstash will stream from the end of files by default.
+Nothing may appear at first due to Logstash streaming from the end of files by default.
 You can trigger some logs immediately by logging in or out of the monitoring node in another terminal.
 If you wish to test your filters against historical entries, you can also modify the `input` section of `15-input-file.conf` to be the following:

 ```
 input {